-LEAD’s Cancellation Fee / Refund Policy
+LEAD Cancellation Fee / Refund Policy

+Students who are unable to attend LEAD during the week for which they registered may request a refund of their registration fee.
 All refund checks are mailed approximately 2-3 weeks after the request is made.
 Due to costly administrative commitments, refunds will be honored as follows:

 Alternatives to Refunds

-Attend a Different Week – Students are encouraged to attend a different week of SSI, as space allows, rather than not come at all.
+Attend a Different Week – Students are encouraged to attend a different week of LEAD, as space allows, rather than not come at all.
 We will make every attempt to make adjustments where possible.
-Therefore, if a student wishes to switch to a different week, he or she must make that request to SSI as soon as possible.
+Therefore, if a student wishes to switch to a different week, he or she must make that request to the SSI office as soon as possible.
 If no room is available in another week, a refund may be issued according to the policy outlined above.